 Beaches in the South

 Most of the pictures of beaches from Menorca will be from the south.
 These offer white super-fine sand, turquoise waters and are surrounded by pines.

 Cala Macarella and Cala Macarelleta are probably the most famous beaches and consecuently they are packed in the peak season.

 However, it is for a reason that they are so famous, the sea has an amazing turquoise color here and the cliffs around provide wonderful scenes.

-As of summer 2018, the regional government decided to start restricting the access by car during peak season, so make sure to book bus tickets in advance.
+Starting in summer 2018, the regional government decided to restrict access by car during peak season.
+Make sure to book bus tickets in advance.

 If it is too late for that, no need to worry!
 You still can make it by walking a bit.

 Park your car in Cala Galdana, which is 4km away (one hour walking) through the Camí de Cavalls.